You can download our homeowners manual for aerobic septic systems, which includes important information found in septic system manuals.

-An aerobic septic system utilizes oxygen-dependent bacteria to break down and digest the organic matter in household sewage.
-The system typically consists of a septic tank where the initial settling and partial breakdown of solids occurs, followed by an aeration chamber where the oxygenation happens.
-Here air is added into the wastewater, stimulating the growth of aerobic bacteria.
-This results in a cleaner, less odorous final effluent that can then be disinfected and sprayed.
+An aerobic septic system utilizes oxygen-dependent bacteria to break down and digest the organic matter found in household sewage.
+According to the homeowners manual, this system typically consists of a septic tank where the initial settling and partial breakdown of solids occurs, followed by an aeration chamber where oxygenation takes place.
+Here, air is added to the wastewater, stimulating the growth of aerobic bacteria.
+This process results in a cleaner, less odorous final effluent that can then be disinfected and sprayed, as detailed in the septic system manuals.

 We use cookies to analyze website traffic and optimize your website experience.
 By accepting our use of cookies, your data will be aggregated with all other user data.